 Minors may consume alcohol:

 - In the visible presence of their adult parent, guardian, or spouse.

 Minor in Possession (MIP)

 A MIP charge may arise if a minor is in direct possession (holding alcohol) or if the minor is in a place (such as a party, club, or vehicle) where alcohol is present.
-However, a minor in possession of alcohol in the course and within the scope of his employment may not be charged with MIP.
+However, a minor in possession of alcohol in the course of his or her employment may not be charged with MIP.

 Minors may possess alcohol: